ChrisKeefe/DontPanic/inception.md

 ## 1. Introduction

-Don’t Panic is a web/mobile application platform organized around preventing accidents by providing timely, geo-targeted warnings.
+In a world rich with information, there's no reason you should be suprised by an accident in your neighborhood, a rain squall on your walk to work, or a natural disaster approaching your community.
+Don’t Panic is an application platform designed to prevent accidents by providing timely, geo-targeted warnings, alongside resources to help people navigate the worst of times.
 Users opt in to receive push notifications or SMS.
 Users receive advice when they may be a) approaching a high-risk area or b) entering a high-risk time period.
 (E.g. weather bulletins, breaking news, seasonal risks) Future work may include suppression of notifications when geolocation data indicates the user is moving at motor-vehicle speeds, creation of opt-in channels for content selection, notification filtering by tag, and API design to allow approved local/regional/national partners to post warnings in real time

 ## 2. Initial value proposition and consumer segments